mxmoss/pnsqc2021/index.md

 //Enter the previously generated token (PAT) in the password field.

 ## Ex.
 4) Pull requests
+//Issue a pull request to an upstream repository

 ## Ex.
 5) Github pages
+// Publish your repository on Github Pages

+// Configure the repo to publish the main branch

+// Optionally choose a markdown preprocessor

+// View the page